Emerson-D-Oliveira/GREB-GCR-v.0.1/README.md

 Basic Requirements:

-Install a Fortran Compiler
+Install a Fortran Compiler,
-Install the Cshell Script Language
+Install the Cshell Script Language,

 GREB-GCR is already configured to run with the gfortran compiler, if you want to use another compiler, you must edit the Makefile file in the source folder.

 Source code compilation:

 Ubuntu operating system

-Open a linux terminal
-Use the shortcut: Ctrl + Alt + T
-Type: ls
-Hit the enter key

 Browse through the terminal to the directory where the GREB-GCR-v.0.1.zip file is located.
 In this example I left the file in the Desktop directory.